Richie Zisk

 Richard Walter Zisk (born February 6, 1949) is an American former professional baseball player, coach and scout.
 He played in Major League Baseball (MLB) as an outfielder and designated hitter for the Pittsburgh Pirates, Chicago White Sox, Texas Rangers and Seattle Mariners.
-A two-time All-Star player, Zisk was named the American League’s 1981 Comeback Player of the Year.
+A two-time All-Star player, Zisk was named the American League 1981 Comeback Player of the Year.
 He was the first position player in major league history to sign a 10-year contract.

 Career

 Pittsburgh Pirates

 Zisk was drafted by the Pittsburgh Pirates out of Seton Hall University in the third round of the 1967 Major League Baseball draft.
 He made his major league debut on September 8, 1971, replacing Roberto Clemente in right field in the eighth inning of Pittsburgh's 10–1 victory over the Chicago Cubs.
 He got a single in his first major league at-bat.
 Zisk also appeared in 17 games with the 1972 Pirates, however, he was not on either team's postseason roster.

 In Zisk's rookie season, 1973, he batted .324 with 10 home runs and 54 RBI in 103 games.
 On June 9, 1974, he hit for the cycle in a 14–1 victory over the San Francisco Giants at Candlestick Park.
 For the season, he hit .313 with 17 home runs and a team-high 100 RBI in 149 games.
 He made his only postseason appearances with the 1974 and 1975 Pirates.
 While batting an impressive .400 in the postseason, Zisk only scored one run and had no RBI as the Pirates lost in four games to the Dodgers in the 1974 National League Championship Series (NLCS) and were swept by the Reds in the 1975 NLCS.